ray-project/ray/doc/source/data/data-internals.rst

 -------------------

 The following code is a hello world example which invokes the execution with :meth:`ds.iter_batches() <ray.data.Dataset.iter_batches>` consumption.
-We will also enable verbose progress reporting, which shows per-operator progress in addition to overall progress.
+The example also enables verbose progress reporting, which shows per-operator progress in addition to overall progress.

 .. code-block::